bdai6/my_website/content/home/contact.md

 #   0: Disable email form
 #   1: Netlify (requires that the site is hosted by Netlify)
 #   2: formspree.io
-email_form = 2
+email_form = 0
 +++

 ## For Prospective Postdoctoral Researchers
-We have openings for postdoctoral researchers in the areas of CAD, FPGA and Computer Architecture.
+We have openings for postdoctoral researchers in the areas of Distributed Systems, Data Science/Machine Learning, Computer Architecture, Compiler design, FPGA, and CAD.
 A PhD degree in Computer Engineering and Computer Science or other related field is required.
-You can contact Professor Li via email (janeli AT seas DOT upenn DOT edu) with your most up-to-date CV (including a complete publication list), at least two representative publications, a description of your research interests, and a list of references.
+You can contact Professor Li via email with your most up-to-date CV (including a complete publication list), at least two representative publications, a description of your research interests, and a list of references.

 ## For Prospective PhD Students
 We welcome talented, hardworking, creative, self-motivated, and resilient PhD students who are excited about performing insightful cutting-edge research in the interdisciplinary areas i.e., hardware/software interaction to join our lab.
-If you are interested in our research and have special talent in one or several of the following areas, algorithm design, computer architecture, embedded systems, FPGA hands-on experience, VLSI design and PCB board design, please contact Professor Li via email (janeli AT seas DOT upenn DOT edu) with your most up-to-date CV (including GRE and TOEFL scores), one representative publication (if any), a description of your research interests, and a list of references.
+If you are interested in our research and have special talent in one or several of the following areas, algorithm, compiler design, computer architecture, embedded systems, FPGA hands-on experience, VLSI and PCB board design, please contact Professor Li via email with your most up-to-date CV (including GRE and TOEFL scores), one representative publication (if any), a description of your research interests, and a list of references.
 It is strongly recommended that students go over our recent [research](#research) and [publications](/publication/) first to find the best match.

 ## For Prospective Visiting Students and Visiting Scholars